jenkinsci/atlassian-jira-software-cloud-plugin/README.md

      }
  }
 ```

-**For sending deployment information**
+## Sending deployment information

-This is an example snippet of two satges that runs on any change to the
+This is an example of a pipeline with two deployments to different
-staging or master branch.
-Again, we use a post step to send deployment
-data to Jira and the relevant issues.
-Here,
-the **environmentId**, **environmentName**, and **environmentType** need
-to be set to whatever you want to appear in Jira.

-**Jenkinsfile example**
+environments.
+Arbitrary "**environmentId**", "**environmentName**", and
+"**environmentType**" parameters must be provided.

+Similarly to *Builds*, the issue keys are extracted from the name of the
+branch and two additional optional parameters are available: **branch**
+and **site**.
+ - NOTE: when multiple Jira sites are connected to a Jenkins server, **site**
+    parameter is required for `jiraSendDeploymentInfo` with `enableGating:true`.
+   More details about Deployment Gating could be found [here](https://support.atlassian.com/jira-service-management-cloud/docs/use-deployment-gating-with-jenkins/).

 ``` syntaxhighlighter-pre
 pipeline {